SteezieJ/STM32-Ventilator-RTOS/README.md

 # STM32-Ventilator-RTOS
 STM32F411 RTOS multithread system for controlling the volume, rate and flow for a ventilator.

 Use Blackpill STM connected through serial to access the ventilator menu for settings.
+This project makes use of the STM32CubeIDE for comilation.
+The user enters the settings mode with a long press to enter the ventilator setting and then exit setting mode.
+The second button is used to connect/disconnect the 'patient' and only enables if settings have been entered.

+This image shows the FSM modelled version that steps through each setting.

 Assumptions
 1. For our purposes the screen of the AC Ventilator is represented by a text-based terminal.